jcaledo/ptm_0.1.1/README.md

 # ptm_0.1.1

-R package for the analysis of post-translational modifications, with particular emphasis on the sulfoxidation (oxidation) of methionine residues.
+An R package for the analysis of post-translational modifications, with particular emphasis on the sulfoxidation (oxidation) of methionine residues.

 ## Contributing